Short course grants

-Short course grants are paid for the achievement of short duration courses which align to approved construction-related standards, or to approved standard titles where the standards are undergoing development.
+Short course grants are paid for the successful completion of courses which align to approved construction-related standards, or to approved standard titles where the standards are undergoing development.

 Please note that we are still developing a full standard for some of these courses on behalf of the construction industry.
 We have listed the course titles according to the titles of the training standards which are being developed.

-In some cases, the training standard title incorporates several individual course titles under a common title.
-So, if at first you can't locate a specific course title, please search for key terms.
+In some cases, the training standard title includes several individual course titles under a common title.
+If at first you can't locate a specific course title, please search for key terms.